 Insects are perhaps the most familiar invertebrates.
-They belong to a group of animals known as arthropods.
+They belong to a group of animals known as arthropods that also includes spiders an crabs.
 Adult insects have six legs and a body made up of a head, thorax and abdomen.
 Many also have one or two pairs of wings; they are the only invertebrates that can fly.
-Their bodies are supported by a hard exoskeleton made of chitin.
-Just like the crustaceans rule the oceans, the insects rule the land.
+A hard exoskeleton made of chitin supports their soft bodies.
+In the same way as crustaceans rule the oceans, the insects rule the land.
 They exist in almost every terrestrial environment, and in an enormous array of colours, shapes and sizes.
 Many of them have fascinating life histories.

 Vile or vital?

 Insects often have a bad reputation for being creepy, scary or just a complete nuisance.
 Whilst bees may sting us if we sit on them or get too close to their nests, we rely on them to pollinate our crops.
 Without them performing this vital role it would be very difficult to produce food – the bees are the farmers’ best friend!
 Other insects are responsible for keeping the soil fertile (e.g. dung beetles) or eating smaller insects that damage the plants we grow (e.g. ladybirds feed on greenfly).
 Scale insects produce a red dye called carmine.
 Since the time of the Aztecs carmine has been added to foods, textiles and cosmetics.